pedrodb87/terraform-team3/terraform-project/README.md

 # plucky-tract-350819

-#  So in our variables we will put this project ID in the default section like so:
+#  So in variables for the example case we put this project ID in the default section like so:

 		variable "project_name" {